JulianDerry/mobile-forensics/cellebrite/ufed/advanced-logical-vs-file-system/README.md

 Both Advanced Logical and File System extractions were performed on this device to evaluate whether the two methods produced consistent results, and to document the effect of the device's security patch level on extraction outcomes.

-Device Data (Calendar, Call Log, Contacts, Device Info, Instant Messages) was identical across both extractions: 111 call records, 374 SMS/MMS records, 1 contact, 1 calendar entry, and 16 device info fields in each.
+*Device Data* (Calendar, Call Log, Contacts, Device Info, Instant Messages) was identical across both extractions: 111 call records, 374 SMS/MMS records, 1 contact, 1 calendar entry, and 16 device info fields in each.
 This consistency indicates both methods reliably captured OS-level structured data regardless of acquisition type.

-Device Data Files diverged significantly, as shown in Section 5.3.
+*Device Data Files* diverged significantly, as shown in Section 5.3.
 Advanced Logical recovered a substantially larger and more categorized file set (190 images, 85 text files, 13 archives, 3 videos, 1 document) compared to File System (178 images, 1 text file, 1 archive, 0 videos, 0 documents), with a higher Uncategorized count of 13 versus 5.

 This divergence is attributed to the device's security patch level restricting the privilege escalation that File System extraction requires to reach protected app-specific storage.
 Advanced Logical extraction avoided this limitation by using vendor built routines that query structured application containers and database paths directly, without needing elevated OS privileges.
-The higher Uncategorized count in the File System result is also consistent with a privilege-limited pull: files were present but not fully parsed or categorized by the tool.
+The higher Uncategorized count in the File System result is also consistent with a privilege-limited pull.
+Files were present but not fully parsed or categorized by the tool.

 This result demonstrates that extraction method selection, and awareness of device patch level, has a direct and measurable effect on data yield, and that relying on a single extraction method may understate the data actually present on a device.